Find us on Facebook

 Those offering suggestions should include a short bio of their choices.
 Deadline for nominations is April 9.
 Selections by the Awards Committee shall be made by mid-April and the awards ceremony will be held on May 3, at 7:30 pm at the Ajijic Auditorium.
 The public is cordially invited to attend what is always a gala event!

-March 2014 Please select one: Online format Only articles (respond to any article here) Magazine style format Articles and
+October 2014 Please select one: Online format Only articles (respond to any article here) Magazine style format Articles

-Editor’s Page Guest Editorial by Fred Mittag For more editorials, visit: http://thedarksideofthedream.com “Is this crazy, or what?!”
-Cuba
+Editor’s Page Guest Editorial by Fred Mittag For more editorials, visit: http://thedarksideofthedream.com Rage In America Shots have been

 Front Row Center By Michael Warren The Pajama Game By Richard Adler and Jerry Ross Directed by Peggy Lord Chilton Music directed